joelvaneenwyk/alt-snap-windows/AltSnap.md

 - Removed dependency to `WININET.DLL`
 - Dynamically import `PSAPI.DLL`in case it is missing (it is not much used)
 - Fixed: Cursor windows now captures the mouse input (prevents some bugs).
-- Fixed completely opaque blacklist reading procedure, it will be trivial to add or remove blacklists from now.
+- Fixed completely opaque blocklist reading procedure, it will be trivial to add or remove blacklists from now.
 - Fixed some drawing problems (not all).
 - Fixed .manifest information for high dpi awareness.